DrCube6/custscene_datapack/README.md

 <img width="634" height="418" alt="csdp_02" src="https://github.com/user-attachments/assets/847b5ef3-8077-4063-97de-0226cd2bfc9a" />
 Finally, we apply this technique to all dimensions and utilize Minecraft's "facing" command to handle rotation.

+#### Conclusion
+Download the datapack and check out the code for yourself.
+There is a DEMO already set up for you to look at.